Get started by searching below:

 Quick Answer

 Stage 3 bedsores are the second-to-last stage of pressure sore progression.
 At this stage, the sore has gone through all layers of skin into the fat tissue, exposing the patient to infection.
-In most cases, nursing homes can prevent stage 3 bedsores through proper care of patients with mobility issues.
+In most cases, nursing homes can prevent stage 3 bedsores with proper care.
 If your loved one was harmed, see if you can take legal action.

 Get a Free Case Review

 A graphic showing the four stages of bedsores.
-Stage 3 bedsores cause severe damage to the skin.
+Stage 3 bedsores cause full-thickness skin loss.

-Stage 3 bedsores pose a high risk of infection and can take months to heal from.
+Stage 3 pressure ulcers pose a high risk of infection and can take months to heal.
 Some pressure sores may even progress to the fourth and most dangerous stage without proper treatment.

 Causes of Stage 3 Bedsores